styromaniac/YEAST/README.md

 ```
 --command $HOME/Applications/YEAST.sh
 ```
+You might hear a chime sound when YEAST-installer.sh or YEAST.sh succeed.

-Now you can apply the custom artwork using the Decky Loader plugin SteamGridDB (only on SteamOS 3+) or right-clicking where the artwork is absent.
+Now you can apply the custom artwork using the Decky Loader plugin SteamGridDB (only on SteamOS 3+) or right-clicking where the artwork is absent
 YEAST will not redownload the same version of yuzu-ea.AppImage that's already installed, thus using minimal bandwidth while checking for newer releases.